Enterprise-CMCS/managed-care-review/docs/technical-design/howto-migrations.md

 ### Steps
 1. Prepare for manual testing in lower environments.
     - Build a PR review app off `main` to start out.
-Try to populate with submissions similar to what is in production (For example, populate submissions via Cypress and there are specific submissions types you know you will need to test, make sure add them).
+Try to populate with submissions similar to what is in production (For example, populate submissions via Cypress and if there are specific submissions types you know you will need to test, make sure add them).
 1. Write the migration with verbose logs.
     - The migration will be written as a [Node lambda](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-handler.html) and live in `app-api/src/handlers`.
 Make sure you use ES6 async await.
     - Console statements are essential because there are line numbers in Cloudwatch when the migration fails or does not apply correctly.
 There is little additional context about why a run execution paused or failed.